BC-SECURITY/Empire-Cli/README.md

 #### Main Menu
 When first loading Empire-Cli, the user will be dropped into the main menu.
 The only command available is `connect`.
 The "short way" to connect is to load the server into config.yaml and call it like `connect -c localhost`.
-The "long way" to connect is to provide the host, port, username, password as parameters like `c
+The "long way" to connect is to provide the host, port, username, password as parameters... todo.

 #### Admin Menu